 - Private clinics

 - Disability facilities

-Who would benefit the most from therapeutic listening music?
+Who would benefit the most from therapeutic listening to music?

 The best thing about music is its universal appeal which makes it easy for music to support people of all age groups and afflicted by a wide number of health conditions.
 Music is an alternative form of treatment for those experiencing mental, physical, social or emotional health concerns.
-Music as a form of therapy is often is being adopted for individuals suffering from a number of medical concerns that affect mood, thinking, behaviour, communication and movement including but not limited to:
+Music as a form of therapy is often adopted for individuals suffering from several medical concerns that affect mood, thinking, behaviour, communication and movement including but not limited to:

 - Post-traumatic stress disorder (PTSD)